gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

       * pt (needed for plotting)

 4. Notes:
-  * The prompt specifically asks for the pT of all jets, so no additional filtering is applied.
+  * The prompt specifically asks for the pT of all jets, so no filtering is applied.
   * The dataset name is provided in the prompt, and only the jet pT is required for the histogram.

 >>end-reply<